Back in the day, VW's were everywhere and finding a decent used one for sale was no

 This is a sketchy situation, but if they can't find any record of the vehicle in their files,

-and you really want this car, you can buy it and apply for a new title in your name.
+really want this car, you can buy it and apply for a new title in your name.

 Basically, the State Highway Patrol will assign a new VIN to the car and rivet a new metal VIN tag